syncfusion-content/extension-docs/Extension/Javascript-Extension/Visual-Studio-Code/download-and-installation.md

 ## Prerequisites

-The following prerequisites software needs to be installed for the Syncfusion<sup style="font-size:70%">&reg;</sup> Web extension installation and for creating the Syncfusion<sup style="font-size:70%">&reg;</sup> Web applications along with any one of the Framework(React, Angular, and Vue).
+The following prerequisites software needs to be installed for the Syncfusion<sup style="font-size:70%">&reg;</sup> Web extension installation and for creating the Syncfusion<sup style="font-size:70%">&reg;</sup> Web applications along with any one of the Framework(React, Pure React, Angular, and Vue).

 * [Visual Studio Code](https://code.visualstudio.com/download)